Multi-reference factor analysis: low-rank covariance estimation under unknown translations: Introduction

-In the majority of the above-mentioned body of work on MRA, signal estimation is carried out through an instance of the Method of Moments~\cite{van2000asymptotic} (see also the generalized method of moments~\cite{hansen1982large}).
+In the majority of the above-mentioned works on MRA, signal estimation is carried out through an instance of the Method of Moments~\cite{van2000asymptotic} (see also the generalized method of moments~\cite{hansen1982large}).
 Specifically, certain shift-invariant moments of the underlying signal are identified and estimated, and then employed for recovering the underlying signal from the emerging moment equations.
 Shift-invariant moments which are extensively used in this context are the signal's mean, the signal's power spectrum, and the signal's bispectrum~\cite{collis1998higher}.
 The power spectrum and the bispectrum of a signal essentially correspond to certain double and triple correlations, respectively, in the Fourier domain of the signal, which are invariant to cyclic shifts of the signal.
 It is important to point out that the power spectrum and the bispectrum are omnipresent in classical statistical signal processing, see for example~\cite{nikias1987bispectrum}, with an endless list of applications.
 In the context of MRA, knowing the bispectrum is sufficient to recover the signal up to fundamental ambiguities (arbitrary cyclic shifts of the underlying signal)~\cite{bendory2017bispectrum}.
-The use of shift-invariant moments (such as the bispectrum, the power spectrum, the signal's mean, and their variants formulated without the Fourier transform) for recovering the signal in MRA was investigated in~\cite{bendory2017bispectrum,perry2017sample}, where different algorithms were presented for this task.
+The algorithmic use of the bispectrum (often coupled with other shift-invariant moments for improved performance) for estimating the signal in MRA was investigated in~\cite{bendory2017bispectrum,perry2017sample}, where different algorithms were presented for this task.
 Particularly, much focus was put on the required sample complexity, namely the number of samples $N$ required to achieve a prescribed estimation error for a given SNR value.
-We also mention~\cite{abbe2017multireference}, where it was shown that estimating the second moment of the measurements $y$ in MRA is sufficient to recover the signal $x$ if the distribution of the shifts is aperiodic, resulting in an improved sample complexity rate.
+We also mention~\cite{abbe2017multireference}, where it was shown that the second moment of the measurements $y$ in MRA is sufficient to recover the signal $x$ if the distribution of the shifts is aperiodic, resulting in an improved sample complexity rate.
 Aside from approaches leveraging shift-invariant moments, another widespread approach for solving estimation problems akin to MRA (or more generally - estimation problems involving nuisance parameters) is Expectation Maximization (EM)~\cite{dempster1977maximum}.
-While EM is popular and intuitive, a crucial drawback of EM is lack of theoretical convergence guarantees.
+While EM is popular and intuitive, its crucial drawback is lack of theoretical convergence guarantees.
 On the other hand, methods based on shift-invariant moments are amenable to rigorous analysis, allowing for algorithms with provable theoretical guarantees.
 Furthermore, methods based on invariant moments lead to single-pass algorithms, in the sense that every measurement $y_i$ is only considered once, with subsequent processing involving only the estimated moments.

 We also mention that several recent works extend the standard model of MRA (where $x$ is fixed) to a scenario where $x$ assumes discrete heterogeneity~\cite{boumal2017heterogeneous,ma2018heterogeneous,perry2017sample}, namely that $x$ is chosen from a finite set of templates $x_1,\ldots,x_k$.